Transfer disk images to a software repository in another environment

-For our recommended production workflow, you will need to move disk images from one account to another from time to time.
+For our recommended production workflow, you will need to move disk images from one environment to another from time to time.
 For example, you might want to send a development build that you’re happy with to the QA team, or send that build to the deployment team once it’s passed QA.
 You can do this with our

 Before you start, make sure that you’ve installed the